Holiday pool – day one

 All was well until Daisy saw them leaving- with the toy.
 This meant to her she wasn’t ever going to get it back so she protested and over we went.
 The toy somehow went from the baby to a little boy and I asked him to hand it to Daisy.
 I insisted and we got it back.
 The mum remained on the edge of the pool, looking daggers at me for some time, but I ignored her.

-I admit I feel a bit guilty about getting a toy back off a baby, but I didn’t want Daisy to think Mummy couldn’t be relied on to look after her needs and her stuff.
-I also teach her not to take things that aren’t hers, even if left behind.
+I admit I feel a bit guilty about getting the toy back, but I didn’t want Daisy to think Mummy couldn’t be relied on to look after her needs and her stuff.
+I also teach her taking things that aren’t hers is no ok, even if left behind.
 (Just the previous day we had found a spade on the beach that looked like hers but when I assured her it wasn’t hers, she understood it was best to leave them where they could be seen).
 Wouldn’t I be hypocritical to say sometimes it’s ok to take?
 After all, it was the adult in the whole scenario who hadn’t even tried to return the toy.

 A lady we’d befriended at the pool with commented: